SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 emic emics is the study of the relation between an emic unit and its signifier emic unit.
 For a given whatever, whatever2, emic emics is called whatevername+emic whatevername2+emics.
-^e.g. lexemic sememics (more commonly: lexical semantics)
+^e.g. lexemic sememics (more commonly: lexical semantics) suprasegmental emics is the study of the suprasegmentals of an emic unit. segmental emics is not suprasegmental emics.

 ## exprs